DSSatPitt/web-scraping-workshop-2015/README.md

 This notebook contains an example web scrape using Python with some in-line documentation about what is happening at each step.

 - [Scraping the iConference 2015 Program](http://nbviewer.ipython.org/github/DSSatPitt/web-scraping-workshop-2015/blob/master/Web%20Scraping%20Example.ipynb)
+-

+# Using tmpnb, the temporary notebook service

+The materials in this repository can be served to participants using the [jupyter/tmpnb service](https://github.com/jupyter/tmpnb).
+I've included a `Dockerfile` in this repository that can be used to build an image that contains IPython, the necesary python libraries, and the notebooks in this repository.
+I built an image from this `Dockerfile` and called it `jupyter/minimal` so the tmpnb service would just automatically run it because that is the name of the default image tmpnb launches for temporary notebooks.
+This is pretty bad documentation, if you have questions just hit me up on twitter at [@mcburton](http://twitter.com/mcburton).
+I'll probably write up something more comprehsive about setting up temporary teaching enviroments with tmpnb.